bioinfwithjudith/sourmash_tutorial/README.md

 One of the beneficial tasks of sourmash is to estimate similarity between sketches offering the similarity indexes Jaccard and Containment.

 **Jaccard.** The Jaccard index is one of an earlier similarity index used to estimate the size of the union of two sets.
-However, as the sizes between two sets becomes more dissimilar, the less reliable is this estimation.
-(CITE)
+However, as the sizes between two sets becomes more dissimilar, the less reliable is this estimation[[2]](#2).

-**Containment.** The Containment index addresses this issue by estimating what is contained from one Set in another so the differing size of two sets is not an issue.
-(CITE)
+**Containment.** The Containment index addresses this issue by estimating what is contained from one Set in another so the differing size of two sets is not an issue[[2]](#2).

 ![alt text](https://github.com/bioinfwithjudith/sourmash_tutorial/blob/main/src/Picture8.png)